University Handbook, Section E:

 Legal and Officially Observed Holidays (See KSU PPM, Chapter 4860 for further information, forms, and related links.)

-E60 New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Christmas Day, and other days designated by the governor as days on which state offices are closed, occurring within the period of a faculty or unclassified professional member's vacation or sick leave days.
-If a holiday falls on a Saturday, the preceding business day is officially observed holiday; if a holiday falls on Sunday, the following business day is the officially observed holiday.
+E60 Legal and officially observed holidays include New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, Christmas Day, and other days designated by the governor as days on which state offices are closed.
+If a holiday falls on a Saturday, the preceding business day is the officially observed holiday; if a holiday falls on Sunday, the following business day is the officially observed holiday.
 No request for leave is necessary on legal or officially observed holidays.
 The governor may designate, in a particular year, additional days on which state offices are to be closed in observance of a holiday or a holiday season.

 The Governor may designate a discretionary day for observance of a religious holiday or other special day.
 To be eligible for a discretionary holiday, a faculty or unclassified professional must be eligible for either the State of Kansas group health insurance plan or the KPERS retirement plan and be employed by the State of Kansas for at least six continuous months.
 The purpose of the discretionary holiday is to give eligible faculty or unclassified professionals a day for observance of a religious holiday or special occasion.
 Eligible twelve month faculty and unclassified professionals appointed to a regular position of 1,000 hours or more are authorized a discretionary holiday with pay.
 Eligible faculty and unclassified professional shall receive hours equal to the number of hours the person is regularly scheduled to work for a discretionary holiday.
 Example: a faculty or unclassified professional working half time would receive a four-hour discretionary holiday.
 The discretionary holiday must be taken during the pay periods specified by the Governor each calendar year.
 The discretionary holiday cannot be carried over to the following year.
 Also, a faculty or unclassified professional may not be paid for the discretionary holiday in lieu of taking the time off.
 All hours of the discretionary holiday must be taken on the same day and may not be taken in increments.
 (HRC 7-17-2003)